ChristopherMoll/PokeNav-POI-Import-Bot/README.md

 ## Stopping
 Currently the only way to stop the bot from sending messages is to kill the bot via your command line (Control+C for Windows).

+## Usage
+For our server, we used a spreadsheet of our POIs to create a calculated column for PokeNav commands.
+Then we copy and pasted that column into poi.txt.
+If your POIs are in spreadsheet form, or can be exported into spreadsheet form, this is probably the easiest method.